mateusoliveira43/cly/README.md

 ## Requirements

-To use the framework, it is necessary the following tools:
+To use (or contribute to) the framework, it is necessary the following tools:

 - [Python](https://wiki.python.org/moin/BeginnersGuide/Download) 3.7 or higher